karthikbadam/Munin/README.md

 <br><br>
 <img src="https://github.com/karthikbadam/Munin/blob/master/instructions/munin_launchpad.png?raw=true">

    - The menu on the left shows the list of services (some of which are part of Munin while others are from Munin Demos).
 These include a display service, rendering service, ImageStitch (splits an image across peers based on space configuration), ZoomPanner, Scribble, MultiDim (for building multi-dimensional data visualizations) and more!
-Starting the display service, the rendering service, and then a user developed service is the logical sequence for executing the examples.
+Starting the display service, the rendering service, and then the sample service is the logical sequence for executing the examples.
 The **surfaces** menu provides choices for the display configuration of the devices (peers).

 Resources for Newcomers
 ---